Fitglow Beauty Vegan Good Lash Mascara

 Vegan

-What I like:
+What I Like

 EWG Rating: 1 — very low hazard

-Uses plant-based waxes instead of petroleum waxes
+Plant-based wax system instead of petroleum waxes

 No synthetic fragrance

-Gentle enough for sensitive eyes
+Simple formula suitable for sensitive eyes

-Designed for daily, long-term use
+Designed for daily use

-Things to keep in mind:
+Things to Keep in Mind

-Plant wax formulas tend to wear off more quickly than conventional long-wear mascaras
+Natural wax formulas tend to wear off more quickly than conventional long-wear mascaras